 The Texas Tech University community is educated about incidents of crime and the importance of reporting crimes.
-Crime prevention is a top priority of Texas Tech University.
+Crime prevention is a top priority of Texas Tech.
 From orientation to commencement, students are afforded the opportunity to learn from an array of programs designed to create a safer campus environment.
-Crime prevention and awareness programs usually begin with new student or new employee orientation sessions and are available throughout the student or employee's tenure with the University.
+Crime prevention and awareness programs usually begin with new student or new employee orientation sessions and are available throughout the student's or employee's tenure with the university.
 Presentations outline ways to maintain personal safety and residence hall security.
-Topics covered by the programs include, Sexual Misconduct awareness and prevention, bystander intervention, active shooter awareness and response, alcohol and substance abuse awareness, the TTU Code of Student Conduct, academic dishonesty, civility, and hate crime awareness.
-Programs are offered on a continual basis and as requested.
+Topics covered by the programs include, Sexual Misconduct awareness and prevention, bystander intervention, active shooter awareness and response, alcohol and substance abuse awareness, the Code of Student Conduct, academic dishonesty, civility, and hate crime awareness.
+Programs are offered continually and as requested.

-The Texas Tech Police Department supports a proactive crime prevention effort on all campuses.
-This education encourages students, faculty, and staff to be responsible for both their own safety and the safety of others.
+The Texas Tech Police Department supports a proactive crime prevention effort.
+This education encourages students, faculty, and staff to be responsible for their safety and the safety of others.
 Throughout the academic year, various departments on campus provide additional prevention education and awareness programs on sexual assault, dating violence, domestic violence, stalking, drug and alcohol awareness, and maintaining a healthy lifestyle.
-Safety and education programs are also supported by the offices of Student Life, Risk Intervention & Safety Education (RISE), Office of Student Conduct, and the Dean of Students work with members of the campus community in an effort to promote safety education.
+Safety and education programs are also supported by the offices of Student Life, Risk Intervention & Safety Education (RISE), and Office of Student Conduct.
+The Dean of Students also works with members of the campus community to promote safety education.